lostella/libLBFGS/README.md

 `libLBFGS` is a small piece of C code implementing all that is needed to compute limited-memory BFGS (also known as L-BFGS) directions when minimizing smooth functions.

-It implements the functions to allocate a FIFO buffer for some vectors to be stored, to push pairs of vectors `(s, y)` into the buffer, and to compute matrix vector products with the resulting approximate inverse Hessian matrix.
+It implements the necessary functions to allocate a FIFO buffer, for some pairs of vectors to be stored;
+to cyclically push and pull pairs `(s, y)` of vectors into the buffer; to compute matrix vector products with the resulting approximate inverse Hessian matrix.

 For more information about the L-BFGS method, see:

 * J. Nocedal, "Updating quasi-Newton matrices with limited storage," in *Mathematics of Computation*, vol. 35, issue 151, pp. 773-782 (1980).
 [Available here](http://www.ams.org/journals/mcom/1980-35-151/S0025-5718-1980-0572855-7/)
 * D. Liu, J. Nocedal, "On the limited memory BFGS method for large scale optimization," in *Mathematical Programming*, vol. 45, pp. 503-528 (1989).
 [Available here](http://link.springer.com/article/10.1007%2FBF01589116)

-## How to use it
+## How to use it (Linux/Unix/MacOS X)

-Simply `#include "libLBFGS.h"` in your C source code to start using the routines implemented in the library.
-The header file `libLBFGS.h` exposes the following routines:
+To compile the library simply type `make`.
+This will produce `libLBFGS.o`, that you will need to statically link to your project.
+The following routines are exported in `libLBFGS.h`:

 * `libLBFGS_buffer * libLBFGS_init (int n, int mem);`
     Initialize a libLBFGS_buffer structure.